We've all been in situations where we've agreed to do something

 reciprocated and you can naturally get into a relationship dynamic

 where you can easily share opinions and express your needs and wants.
+6. Believe in Yourself Value and express your own feelings, opinions and interests.
+If you

 strongly believe that what you have to say is important, assertiveness